 A UNICEF study of child maltreatment deaths in rich nations in the 1990s reported that New Zealand had the third highest child maltreatment death rate (1.2 per 100,000), behind only the United States and Mexico (both 2.2 per 100,000).
-This finding should be treated with caution because the very small numbers involved produce highly volatile rates.
+This finding should be treated with caution because, in a small country like New Zealand, the very small numbers involved produce highly volatile rates.
 In addition, although the figures come from the same data source (the World Health Organisation) and use the same international classification of death by cause, there may be differences between countries, and within countries over time, in the classification of death by intention.